Whispering projectors to explain the big bang

 Unique image quality on a unique screen

 Thanks to the laser phosphor technology, Barco PGWU-62L projectors were the only ones able to support the required 360-degree rotation.
-The lamp-free design ensures a light-source reduces maintenance costs considerably.
+The lamp-free design ensures a light-source that reduces maintenance costs considerably.
 Their compact design made it a piece of cake to install them behind the spherical screen and with a noise level of only 35 dB, they were the quietest option—an important consideration in creating an immersive experience.
 With the high-quality images produced in 1920x1200 resolution multiplied by 12 projectors, the designers of Space 360 had enough pixel density to cover 450 m² of the spherical screen without significant geometrical distortion.

 “To infinity and beyond”

 Thanks to Barco technology, Gwangju National Science Museum has taken a great leap forward in education and entertainment.
 The possibilities for future exhibitions using the spherical theater and technology are endless.
 Barco looks forward to providing solutions for every technological ambition they can dream up.

 For more detailed information, check the full Space 360 Customer Story

 Stay in touch

 Receive the latest news about our service & products

 we will not share your e-mail address with 3rd parties